Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 The best way to get to Waipu Caves is by self-driving in a car because it is in a very remote location.

-You could also drive to the Waipu Caves from Auckland, but it will take about 2 hours.
+You could also drive to the Waipu Caves from Auckland, and it will take about 2 hours.
 Just follow the SH1 north.

 Once you arrive at the Waipu Caves, you will see a large gravel parking area.
 There is plenty of parking space so you shouldn’t need to worry.

-Inside the car park there is also a basic toilet block if you should need it.
+Inside the car park, there is also a basic toilet block if you should need it, and it is open 24 hours a day.

 What To Wear To Enter The Waipu Caves